s3ql/s3ql/rst/impl_details.rst

 ===================

-Instead of uploading every block, S3QL first computes a checksum (a SHA256 hash, for those who are interested) to check if an identical blocks has already been stored in an backend object.
+Instead of uploading every block, S3QL first computes a checksum (a SHA256 hash) to check if an identical blocks has already been stored in an backend object.
 If that is the case, the new block will be linked to the existing object instead of being uploaded.

 This procedure is invisible for the user and the contents of the block can still be changed.
 If several blocks share a backend object and one